lebaaar/period_tracker/README.md

 `flutter run --debug`

 ### Release build
-To run app in release mode you will need `key.properties` file in the root of the project.
+To run app in release mode you will need `android/key.properties` file.
 Structure of this file can be found in `example-key.properties` file.

 To run the app in release mode ru:n<br>
 `flutter run --release`